LiveTL/api-docs/source/index.html.md

 this list is to [get all registered translators](#get-all-registered-translators).
 Clients should send a request to [get translator information](#get-translator-by-id) when they encounter a translator ID that is not in their local list.

+This list can be updated periodically so that any newly registered translators, or changes made to translator profiles are synchronized to the client.
+This update should be done infrequently if you're using the [get all registered translators](#get-all-registered-translators) endpoint, preferably no more than once per day, but updating individual translators as you require their information can be done much more frequently, and thus should be the primary methods clients should use.

 # Authentication